 Set in the building of John Fairfax and Sons, which dates back to the 1850s, the Radisson Blu Plaza Hotel Sydney boasts a historic location.
 Situated near Sydney Harbour, our hotel's building was once home to The Sydney Morning Herald and the Bank of New South Wales.
 Many of the unique architectural details designed during these periods are still present throughout the hotel.
 Read more about our building's interesting past below.

-The original building on this site dates back to 1856 when it was home to John Fairfax & Sons, publishers of Australia’s oldest surviving newspaper, The Sydney Morning Herald.
-The original stone clad building was designed in Italianate style by architects Goold & Hillings and consisted of three storeys and a basement.
+The original building dates back to 1856 when it was home to John Fairfax and Sons, publishers of Australia’s oldest surviving newspaper, The Sydney Morning Herald.
+This stone clad building was designed in Italianate style by architects Goold and Hillings and consisted of three storeys and a basement.

-An extension building was constructed between 1922 and 1929.
-Architects Manson & Pickering designed the building in the inter-war renaissance palazzo style using Bondi sandstone and Bowral trachyte to clad one of Sydney’s earliest concrete frame structures.
+An extension was constructed between 1922 and 1929.
+Architects Manson and Pickering designed the building in the inter-war Renaissance Palazzo style using Bondi sandstone and Bowral trachyte to cover one of Sydney’s earliest concrete frame structures.
 Erected by Stuart Brothers builders and standing at nine levels with a basement, the building was restricted to 150 feet (50 metres) in height by the Height of Buildings Act, which limited the upward growth of Sydney between 1913 and 1956.
 The cupola typifies the efforts of architects to add an illusion of height to city building during that period.